quicwg/multipath/draft-ietf-quic-multipath.md

-If acknowledgements are not send consistently over one path, the acknowledgement receiver can monitor over which path acknowledgement are received and only use samples for acknowledgements received on the same path than the data was sent, if any, or simply use only samples from the acknowledgement path with the largest delay.
+If acknowledgements are not send consistently over one path, the acknowledgement receiver can monitor over which path acknowledgement are received and only use samples for acknowledgements received on the same path than the data was sent, if any.

 Further, congestion control functions that rely on delay estimates needs